igorski/MWEngine/README.md

 To install the demo : first build the library as described above, and then run the build script to deploy the .APK unto an attached device/emulator (note that emulated devices can only operate at a sample rate of 8 kHz!).
 This requires both the Android NDK and the Android SDK.

-Be sure to point towards the installation locations of these in both the _build.sh_-file and the _local.properties_-file.
+Be sure to point towards the installation locations of these in both the _build.sh_- and _local.properties_-files.

 ### Note on AAudio

 The AAudio implementation has been built using (in Googles words): _"a Preview release of the AAudio library.
 The API might change in backward-incompatible ways in future releases.
 It is not recommended for production use."_ so use it at your own peril.
-You can use AAudio instead of OpenSL by changing the desired driver in _global.h_.
+To use AAudio instead of OpenSL:

+ * change the desired driver in _global.h_ from type 0 (OpenSL) to 1 (AAudio)
+ * update the _Android.mk_ file to include _drivers/aaudio_io.cpp_ (uncommented at the bottom)
+ * update target in _project.properties_ to _android-26_

+Once AAudio is a stable library, MWEngine will allow on-the-fly switching between OpenSL and AAudio drivers.

 (!)
-MWEngine does not support live audio recording on AAudio just yet.
+MWEngine does not support recording from the device inputs using AAudio just yet.

 ### Contributors